numtide/treefmt/README.md

 OPTIONS:
         --log-level <log-level>    The maximum level of messages that should be logged by treefmt. [possible values: info, warn, error] [default: debug]
-        --tree-root <tree-root>    Set the location of the tree root.
-Defaults to the location of the treefmt.toml file -C <work-dir>                  Run as if treefmt was started in <work-dir> instead of the current working directory [default: .]
+        --tree-root <tree-root>    Set the path to the tree root directory.
+Defaults to the folder holding the treefmt.toml file
+    -C <work-dir>                  Run as if treefmt was started in <work-dir> instead of the current working directory [default: .]

 ARGS:
     <paths>...
-Paths to format [default: .]
+Paths to format.
+Defaults to formatting the whole tree
 ```

 ## Configuration format